miquael/rainbow-space/README.md

 # rainbow-space

-an experimental transation of coordinate space with color
+an experimental transation of coordinate space and color